MYSTRANsolver/MYSTRAN/README.md

 - Implement the MITC shell elements and shell element buckling capability
 - Implement OP2 output format
-- Creating easier ways to aquire MYSTRAN would be nice.
+- Creating easier ways to acquire MYSTRAN would be nice.
 This would include, but is not limited to, entry into the Arch Linux User Repository (AUR), the Debian Advanced Package Manager (apt), the snapcraft store (snap), the chocolatey package manager for Windows, an AppImage, or flatpak.